pep-marshall/langschwert-regelwerk/English.md

    or thrusts, "touches", scratches with the tip, will be discounted.

-3. Hits through the blade; the referee may count a hit as valid, if the opponent’s blade has not closed the line of the attack, and the attacker's blade touches the blade of the opponen and a valid tarrget simultaneously.
+3. Hits through the blade; the referee may count a hit as valid, if the opponent’s blade has not closed the line of the attack, and the attacker's blade touches the blade of the opponent and a valid target simultaneously.

 4. The target includes the whole of the fencer’s body, clothing, and safety equipment, except for the back of the head, spine, the feet, and the back of the knees.